 I love yeasted breads and cakes, and when on holiday I am always on the look out for local delicacies.
-In Madeira, we both feel in love with Bolo de Caco, a small flatish bread which is cooked on a stone or griddle over a wood fire, and we saw some being baked on a beach.
+In Madeira, we both fell in love with Bolo de Caco, a small flattish bread which is cooked on a stone or griddle over a wood fire, and we saw some being baked on a beach.
 We had Bolo de Caco in various eateries, having first had it suggested to us when we were booking up our day trips, by a lovely English lady who had lived in Madeira for several years.

 We used to give ourselves the challenge of a long walk, and then finding the best place for lunch, on our lazy days when we were not walking along scary trails which had precipitous drops to one side or the other!
 This place a few miles down the coast was our best find, not only did it serve up a delicious lunch, but it had lovely views over the Atlantic.

 A barbecued thin steak marinated in red wine and garlic, cooked just right and served in a bolo with caco was served up.
 It was the passion fruit punch for me, and beer for him!